simon-ritchie/apysc/docstring_markdowns/apysc/_expression/expression_data_util.md

 **[Notes]**

-If it is necessary to get event handler scope's expression, then use get_current_event_handler_scope_expression function instead.
+If it is necessary to get an event handler scope's expression, use the get_current_event_handler_scope_expression function instead.

 ## `initialize_sqlite_tables_if_not_initialized` function docstring

-Initialize the sqlite tables if they have not been initialized yet.<hr>
+Initialize the SQLite tables if the apysc does not initialize them yet.<hr>

 **[Returns]**